 Pittsburgh, PA | Polish Hill

-Pete & Elizabeth elevated a dated, mundane 1891 Polish Hill property to a new level!
+Pete & Elizabeth used the Fannie Mae Homestyle Loan to elevate a dated, mundane 1891 Polish Hill property to a new level!
 They created a wide-open main floor with an open stairway and exposed a breathtaking view thanks to a 3rd floor bump-out.
 Check out this stunning renovation that creates a spectacular living space while retaining a warm & cozy feel.

 Putting together a list of expectations for their dream home left Pete & Elizabeth with a lot of pieces, but an unfinished puzzle.
 “We knew the neighborhood we wanted to live in, and some of the things we wanted from a space, but every place we saw seemed to need a lot of work to meet our needs,” said Elizabeth.
 Since moving to Pittsburgh in 2014, Elizabeth and Pete had been on the hunt for a house they could call their home.